Pranav-chib/TrajImpute/README.md

   ## Results obtained for various trajectory prediction methods on the imputed subsets of TrajImpute

 We report the ADE/FDE for the trajectory prediction task on the clean, soft imputed, and hard imputed protocols. `Clean' refers to a subset with no missing coordinates.
 Performance degradation occurs when trajectory prediction is performed on the hard imputed subsets.
+The Trajectory Prediction baseline model file can be download at [**Download Link**](https://drive.google.com/drive/folders/16A3yo-FKzuBmMbr3eRYgiQCJ4inaSf1j?usp=sharing).

 | Datasets | Baselines       | GraphTern | LBEBM-ET  | SGCN-ET  | EQmotion  | TUTR     | GPGraph   |
 |----------|-----------------|-----------|-----------|----------|-----------|----------|-----------|